 - Facilitate communication with customers and coworkers who may be affected by the employee’s telework arrangement;

-- Structure their time to ensure attendance at required in-person meetings or work location as designated by the supervisor.
+- Structure their time to ensure attendance at required in-person meetings or work location as designated by the supervisor; and

-The employee is covered by Workers’ Compensation for job-related injuries that occur in the course and scope of employment while teleworking.
-When the home is the designated workplace, workers’ compensation does not apply to non-job related injuries that occur in the home or to injuries to third parties.
+The employee is covered by Workers’ Compensation for job-related injuries that occur in the course and scope of employment while teleworking from Washington state.
+When the home is the designated workplace, Workers’ Compensation does not apply to non-job related injuries that occur in the home or to injuries to third parties.

 An employee whose work is principally localized in another state may require Workers’ Compensation coverage specific to that location.
-See Workers’ Compensation below.
+See Subsection 3.1.a.